-Lately, there have been some instances where I've wanted to use Guitar Pro 6 to build tab sheets without the standard notation.
+Lately, there have been some instances where I've been writing music and wanted to use Guitar Pro 6 to build tab sheets without the standard notation.
 In other words, I wanted to display tabs only.

 But I just had no idea how to do it.